General

 Q. How are your translated netizen comments and reactions selected?

-It is important to remember that it is impossible for our selected comments to represent all Chinese people and that the comments selected and translated will be affected by many factors including what comments are available at the time of selection and translation.
-What comments are available can be affected by many other factors, including moderation by the moderators of the Chinese websites or authorities.
-The comments we select and translate can offer you a glimpse and insight into what Chinese netizens may think or feel about certain news, information, trends, or issues but it is wise to remember that there are limitations.
+It is important to remember that it is impossible for our selected comments to represent all Chinese people, and that the comments selected and translated will be affected by many factors including simply what comments are available at the time of selection and translation.
+What comments are available itself can be affected by many other factors, including moderation by the moderators of the Chinese websites or censorship by authorities.
+The comments we select and translate can offer you a glimpse and then possibly some insight into what Chinese netizens may think or feel about certain news, information, trends, or issues but it is wise to remember that there are limitations.

 Q. Can you publish my story of a bad experience or injustice in China?